History of Apple Inc.: Moving on from colored plastics and the PowerPC G3

 A new iMac based on the G5 processor was unveiled August 31, 2004, and was made available in mid-September.
 This model dispensed with the base altogether, placing the CPU and the rest of the computing hardware behind the flat-panel screen, which is suspended from a streamlined aluminum foot.
 This new iMac, dubbed the iMac G5, was the "world's thinnest desktop computer", measuring in at around two inches (around 5 centimeters).

-2004 was a turning point for Apple.
-After creating a sizable financial base to work with, the company began experimenting with new parts from new suppliers.
+In 2004, after creating a sizable financial base to work with, the company began experimenting with new parts from new suppliers.
 Apple could produce new designs quickly, and released the iPod Video, then the iPod Classic, and eventually the iPod touch and iPhone.
 On April 29, 2005, Apple released Mac OS X v10.4 "Tiger".

 Apple's successful PowerBook and iBook relied on previous generation G4 architecture produced by Freescale Semiconductor, a spin-off from Motorola.
 IBM engineers had some success in making their PowerPC G5 processor consume less power and run cooler, but not enough to run in iBook or PowerBook formats.
-In October 2005, Apple released the Power Mac G5 Dual featuring a Dual-Core processor - two cores in one rather than two separate processors.
+In October 2005, Apple released the Power Mac G5 Dual featuring a Dual-Core processor – two cores in one rather than two separate processors.
 The Power Mac G5 Quad uses two Dual-Core processors.
 The Power Mac G5 Dual cores run individually at 2.0 GHz or 2.3 GHz.
 The Power Mac G5 Quad cores run individually at 2.5 GHz, and all variations have a graphics processor with 256-bit memory bandwidth.

 Retail store expansion

 Initially, Apple Stores were only in the United States, but in late 2003, Apple opened its first Apple Store abroad, in Tokyo's Ginza district.
 It was followed by a store in Osaka, Japan in August 2004.
 In 2005, Apple opened stores in Nagoya, the Shibuya district of Tokyo, Fukuoka, and Sendai.
 A store opened in Sapporo in 2006.
 Apple's first European store opened in London, on Regent Street, in November 2004.
 A store in the Bullring shopping centre in Birmingham opened in April 2005, and the Bluewater shopping centre in Dartford, Kent opened in July 2005.
 Apple opened its first store in Canada in the middle of 2005 at the Yorkdale Shopping Centre in North York, Toronto.
 Later in 2005 Apple opened the Meadowhall Store in Sheffield and the Trafford Centre Store in Manchester, UK.
 Later additions in the London area include Brent Cross (January 2006), Westfield in Shepherd's Bush (September 2008), and Covent Garden (August 2010), which at 40000 sqft was, as of 2015, the largest Apple Store in the world.

-Apple opened several "mini" stores in October 2004 to capture markets where demand does not necessarily dictate a full-scale store.
+Apple opened several "larger" stores in October 2004 to capture markets where demand does not necessarily dictate a full-scale store.
 The first of these stores was opened at Stanford Shopping Center in Palo Alto, California.
 These stores are only one half the square footage of the smallest normal store.